Nuclear binding energy predictions based on BP neural network: Results and discussion

-These results show that the paper based on BP neural network to describe and predict the residual interaction is feasible.
-The RMSD of the known nuclear masses is reduced, at the same time, the predicted value based on the residual interaction and the database (AME2003 and AME2012) is also close to the experimental values.
+In this paper we study systematics of the residual interaction.
+Sec.
+2 and Sec.
+3 obtain the description values and prediction values of the nuclear mass.
+These results show that the method based on BP neural network to describe and predict the residual interaction is feasible.
+The RMSD of the known mass nuclei is reduced; at the same time, the predicted values based on the residual interaction and the database (AME2003 and AME2012) are also close to the experimental values.
+The advantage of BP neural network method is that the nuclear masses studied in a larger region without increasing the deviation.
+The disadvantage is that we canot participate in the operation of the neural network.

+Our calculated values based on BP neural network are in good agreement with the experimental values.
+In addition, the residual interaction of odd-A nuclei is statistically good.
+Therefore, the RMSD of odd-A nuclei is less than that of even-A nuclei when describing the known masses.
+As shown in Table 4 (Table 5), the predicted values based on AME2003 (AME2012) are close to the experimental values in AME2012 and AME2016 (AME2016), and some of the deviations between predicted values and experimental values are only tens of keV.
+In summary, BP neural network method can describe the AME database (AME2003, AME2012, AME2016) and predict unknown masses.